Common eye conditions – signs and symptoms

 - Haemorrhage in the retina due to blockage of a blood vessel

-Flashing lights in the eye
+Flashing lights in vision

 - Ocular migraine